Last updated on March 31st, 2023 at 04:23 pm

 How an Ice Storage Bin Works

-Much like ice machines, manufacturers will name an ice storage bin by the maximum capacity of ice they can hold.
-For instance, a Hoshizaki B-700 holds around 700 lbs of ice before the ice level reaches the bin switch and shuts down ice production.
+Much like ice machines, ice machine manufacturers will name an ice storage bin by the maximum capacity of ice they can hold.
+For instance, a Hoshizaki B-700 holds around 700 lbs of ice before the ice level reaches the bin switch and shuts down ice cube production.
 It’s in that phrase, “maximum capacity” where things get tricky.

 Maximum capacity is the total amount of ice a bin can hold if it’s completely level, but when ice falls into a bin, it forms a mound.
 When the peak of the mound hits the bin switch, ice production will shut down, even though there’s extra space to store more ice.
 The only way to achieve the maximum capacity is by manually leveling the ice as it drops into the bin – which isn’t practical.